srysis/my_web_page_react/README.md

 ## Portfolio

-Currently, it features five self-made projects and four 'training' project which are mostly replicas of existing web-page templates.
+Currently, it features six self-made projects and four 'training' project which are mostly replicas of existing web-page templates.
 Self-made projects include:

 + A mini-encyclopedia about my favorite characters